Department of… Research

 Other Research Projects

-Roll-out of penicillinallergy delabeling within the hospital inpatients and identification of barriers to delabeling in collaboration with hospital pharmacy.
-Launch of national penicillinallergy delabeling network (PANDA) and national survey on penicillinallergy with other university hospitals (UK Köln, UK Düsseldorf, UK Eppendorf, UK Schleswig Holstein, LMU).
+Our goal is to implement penicillin allergy delabeling in hospital inpatients, in collaboration with hospital pharmacy.
+Furthermore, we launch a national penicillin allergy delabeling network (PANDA) and conduct a national survey on penicillin allergy in cooperation with other university hospitals (UK Köln, UK Düsseldorf, UK Eppendorf, UK Schleswig Holstein, LMU).

-Participation in the national K-APAT registry in collaboration with other university hospitals.
-Monitoring of outcomes on patients treated with OPAT
+• Participation in the K-APAT national registry in collaboration with university hospitals.

-Development of novel teaching tools for medical students in collaboration with department of internal and psychosocial medicine.
+Development of interactive teaching tools for medical students in collaboration with the Departments of Internal and Psychosocial Medicine.

 Completed research projects